Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ------------

 ### Known Issues, Limitations and Workarounds
-- Databricks KeyVault-backed secrets scopes can only be create via the UI, and thus cannot be created programmatically and was not incorporated in the automated deployment of the solution.
+- Databricks KeyVault-backed secrets scopes can only be create via the UI, cannot be created programmatically and was not incorporated in the automated deployment of the solution.
-  - **Workaround**: Use normal Databricks secrets with the downside of duplicated information.
+  - **Workaround**: Deployment uses normal Databricks secrets with the downside of duplicated information.
+If you wish, you many manually convert these to KeyVault-back secret scopes.
-- Data Factory Databricks Linked Service does not support dynamic configuration, thus needing a manual step to point to new cluster during deployment of pipeline to a new environment.
+- Azure DevOps Variable Groups linked to KeyVault can only be created via the UI, cannot be created programmatically and was not incorporated in the automated deployment of the solution.
-  - **Workaround**: Alternative is to create an on-demand cluster however this may introduce latency issues with cluster spin up time.
-Optionally, user can manually update Linked Service to point to correct cluster.
+  - **Workaround**: Deployment add sensitive configuration as "secrets" in Variable Groups with the downside of duplicated information.
+If you wish, you may manually link a second Variable Group to KeyVault to pull out the secrets.
+KeyVault secret names should line up with required variables in the Azure DevOps pipelines.